 Source: GlobalData Patent Analytics

-Gogoro is one of the leading patent filers in autonomous delivery vehicle navigation system.
-Some other key patent filers in the autonomous delivery vehicle navigation system space include Cox Enterprises, Nuro, and Didi Global.
+Gogoro is the leading patent filer in autonomous delivery vehicle navigation system.
+Some other key patent filers in the autonomous delivery vehicle navigation system space include Nuro, Cox Enterprises, and Toyota Motor.
 Recently, Gogoro launched its Smartscooters and battery-swapping technology in Israel.
 After its initial launch in Tel Aviv, the company plans to expand to other Israeli cities as well.

-In terms of application diversity, Gogoro leads the pack, while Cox Enterprises and Nielsen stood in the second and third positions, respectively.
-By means of geographic reach, Baidu held the top position, followed by Dentsu Group and Didi Global.
+In terms of application diversity, Gogoro leads the pack, while Optimum and Cox Enterprises stood in the second and third positions, respectively.
+By means of geographic reach, Nuro held the top position, followed by Cox Enterprises and Haystack Technologies.

 Autonomous delivery vehicle navigation system will potentially become an important aspect in the retail industry.
 With retail companies increasingly focusing on automation, autonomous delivery vehicle navigation system will gain popularity.

-To further understand the key themes and technologies disrupting the retail industry, access GlobalData’s latest thematic research report on Artificial Intelligence in Retail.
+To further understand the key themes and technologies disrupting the retail industry, access GlobalData’s latest thematic research report on Artificial Intelligence (AI) in Retail and Apparel.